yieldlab/prometheus-jdbc-exporter/README.md

 *values*: List of values, that has to match a column value, that must be numbers.
 At least one.

 *query*: SQL query to select rows that will represent a metric sample.
+Templated.

 *query_ref*: Reference to common queries shared between jobs.